Esmond-M/em-block-collection/readme.md

 ## Overview

 EM Block Collection is a WordPress plugin that adds custom Gutenberg blocks to your site.
-Easily display interactive content such as FAQs and carousels with modern, responsive blocks.
+Easily display interactive content such as FAQs, carousels, and post grids with modern, responsive blocks.

 ## Included Blocks

 - **FAQ Accordion:** Display frequently asked questions in a clean, interactive accordion format.
 - **Carousel:** Show a responsive, scrollable carousel of recent posts or custom post types.
+- **Posts Grid:** Display posts or pages in a customizable grid or list layout, with options for featured images, excerpts, and meta.

 ## Features